Feds Heap Scorn on ‘El Chapo’ Before Arraignment

 “Last night, some of us had the opportunity to see him arrive at the airport and as he deplaned, the most notorious criminal of modern time, as you looked into his eyes, you can see the surprise,” Melendez said.
 “You could see the shock, and to a certain extent, you could actually see the fear.
 As the realization started to kick in that he’s about to face American justice.
 And he’s about to face American justice in a city that’s foundation is bedrock.
 As strong as the will of the citizens that live in this city.”

-Taking note of Guzman’s two-time humiliation of Mexican authorities, Melendez promised that the same would not occur on U.S. soil.
+Taking note of Guzman’s two-time humiliation of Mexican prison authorities, Melendez promised that the same would not occur on U.S. soil.

 “I assure you, no tunnel will be built leading to his bathroom,” he said.